pavitrajha/hacktoolkit/README.md

-hacktoolkit is a all in one tool that install all the best hacking tools if you are a biggner in the world of hacking then this tool is made for you
+hacktoolkit is a all in one tool that install all the best hacking tools if you are a bignner in the world of hacking then this tool is made for you
 REQUIREMENTS:-
                12GB storage